-For an economist, this survival decision is just another “game” to prove their thesis: “Uncertainty persists in every event that has the probability of occurrence, and the best way to approach uncertainty is using Game theory.”
+For an economist, this survival decision is just another “game” for them to prove their thesis: “Uncertainty persists in every event that has the probability of occurrence, and the best way to approach uncertainty is using Game theory.”

 In game theory, uncertainty is choices made by rational decision rather than unpredictable events we cannot influence.
 For example, a pharmaceutical company faces choices all the time, whether to market the product promptly and gain competition over rival firms or expand the testing period of the drugs.
 If a bankrupt company is being liquidated and its assets auctioned off, what is the ideal approach for the auction?
 What is the best way to structure proxy voting schedules?
 Since these decisions involve numerous parties, game theory provides the base for rational decision making.